DialogInsight/DIAnalytics_Android/README.md

     ```
 For more information, refer to [Firebase Cloud Messaging docs][1]

-3. Add the maven reprository link to your repositories in your build.gradle project:
+3. Add the maven repository link to your repositories in your build.gradle project:
 ```groovy
 allprojects {
     repositories {